StefanBratanov/jvm-openai/CONTRIBUTING.md

 * If your PR modifies a request/response object, please add the changes in `TestDataUtil` and run the `OpenApiSpecificationValidationTest` tests to ensure the [spec](https://github.com/openai/openai-openapi/raw/master/openapi.yaml) is not violated.
 * If your PR adds a new endpoint, please refer to the classes extending `OpenAIClient` for code examples.
+Also, please add a test case either in `OpenAIIntegrationTest` or `OpenAIAssistantsApiIntegrationTest` depending on the endpoint implemented.